timtroendle/ukraine-energy-future/report/report.md

 # Methods

 I am using PyPSA-Eur [@Horsch:2018] to model Ukraine's electrictiy supply.
 Its main assumptions about individual technologies are shown in @tbl:assumptions.
+The depreciation rate is set to 7%.

 For now, I am using historic electricity demand from 2013.